Saqsto/MC-Animaker/TUTORIAL.md

 # MC Animaker Tutorial

 Welcome to the official tutorial for MC Animaker!
-This guide will walk you through the entire process of creating incredible Minecraft animations and models, from initial setup to exporting your final datapack.
+This guide will walk you through the entire process of creating a Minecraft animation, from initial setup to exporting your final datapack.

 ## Table of Contents
 1. [Installation](#1-installation)